 A minimum of one course must be successfully completed through Santa Rosa Adult School for a student to receive a SRAS diploma.
-A minimum of two credits must be earned through SRHS for students attending the daytime high school program to receive a SRHS diploma.
 Other credits required for graduation may be transferred from other accredited institutions.

 7.408 Dropout Prevention Programs

 SRHS is a dropout prevention program for eligible students to earn high school credits and a regular high school diploma.
 The curriculum is an individualized, competency-based program and placement in this program is strictly voluntary.
 Voluntary participation means that the student is not assigned to the program without parental or adult student permission and may be re-assigned to a different program or school if the student's needs are not being met appropriately.